bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 1. As plugins no longer depend on `App` information at all, they should be moved into `bevy_ecs` directly.
 2. If plugins can no longer configure the `App` in arbitrary ways, we need a new, ergonomic way to set up the default schedule and runner for standard Bevy games.
 The best way to do this is to create two new builder methods on `App`: `App::minimal` and `App::default`, which sets up the default stages, sets the runner and adds the required plugins.
+3. `ShouldRun` is changed to a simple Boolean logic to enable sane composition.

 ### Plugin architecture